Vadrok

 AnimEVO 2020 - EFZ Tournament (english commentary) // Clearing 4 domain with Qiqi

-want to play a control deck in modern, but don't have Jace or snapcaster? please come visit us at the Emeria thread
+want to play a uw control deck in modern, but don't have Jace or snapcaster? please come visit us at the Emeria thread